 The 12-foot Funky East Austin Rental

-The “Zyl” in Zyl Vardos is Abel Zimmerman Zyl, company founder and carpenter extraordinaire, and the vardos are like nothing else you’ve seen.
-With a style all his own, they’re gypsy wagons crossed with steampunk starships, sprinkled with a touch of Tolkien and a dash of madness.
-The price is just as surprising: you can own one of these for less than $40,000, with the top-of-the-line Ark model going for just twice that much.
-We can’t wait to see what else he unveils in the future!
+The “Zyl” in Zyl Vardos is Abel Zimmerman Zyl, company founder and carpenter extraordinaire.
+His vardos are like nothing else you’ve seen before.
+With a totally unique style, these tiny homes are like gypsy wagons crossed with steampunk starships, sprinkled with a touch of Tolkien, and a dash of (ahem) madness.
+Zyl Vardos is definitely one of the most unique tiny prefab house manufacturers out there.

 Inside the Pinafore